Package 'globaltrends'

 ## End(Not run)

-Download data for object batch
+Download data for object keyword batches

 Description